bodinsamuel/altheia/docs/README.md

 ## 🤓 Why?

 After searching for a long time a simple data validator that allow async validation, I decided to implement one.
-Heavily inspired from Joi, it aim at being very lightweight, simple to use and allow to check anything from standard schema to very custom ones.
+Heavily inspired from Joi, it aims at being very lightweight, simple to use and allow checking anything from a standard schema to very custom ones.

-The goal of this library is to validate json -- for example in express middleware -- and complexe javascript object.
+The goal of this library is to validate json -- for example in express middleware -- and complex javascript object.

 - 💅 **Easy to customize.** Use builtin or create your own validation.
 - ⚡️**Async.** Call any resources asynchronously to do check your data (e.g: database, xhr...)